Myanmar leader goes to disaster zones as floods batter countryside

 Thein Sein was due to arrive on Saturday at a military base in Sagaing Division, a major rice growing area where soldiers are coordinating a relief effort after a month of rain over all but two of Myanmar’s 14 states.

-The storms and floods have so far killed 21 people, with water levels as high as 2.5 meters in Sagaing and 4.5 meters in western Rakhine state, according to the government, which on Friday declared four regions disaster zones.
+The storms and floods have so far killed 21 people, with water levels as high as 2.5 metres in Sagaing and 4.5 metres in western Rakhine state, according to the government, which on Friday declared four regions disaster zones.

 Myanmar was inundated throughout last month and storms since July 22 have “severely affected” between 67,000 and 110,000 people, according to the United Nations.